+GUIDELINES

-GUIDELINES FOR THE IMPLEMENTATION OF THE AGREEMENT BETWEEN THE EUROPEAN COMMUNITY AND THE REPUBLIC OF MOLDOVA ON THE FACILITATION OF THE ISSUANCE OF VISAS
+FOR THE IMPLEMENTATION OF THE AGREEMENT BETWEEN THE EUROPEAN COMMUNITY AND UKRAINE

+ON THE FACILITATION OF THE ISSUANCE OF VISAS

-The purpose of the Agreement between the European Community and the Republic of Moldova on the facilitation of the issuance of visas, which entered into force on 1 January 2008, is to facilitate, on the basis of reciprocity, the procedures for issuing visas for an intended stay of no more than 90 days per period of 180 days to the citizens of the Republic of Moldova.
+The purpose of the Agreement between the European Community and Ukraine on the facilitation of the issuance of visas, which entered into force on 1 January 2008, is to facilitate, on the basis of reciprocity, the procedures for issuing visas for an intended stay of no more than 90 days per period of 180 days to the citizens of Ukraine.

-The Agreement establishes, on the basis of reciprocity, legally binding rights and obligations for the purpose of simplifying the visa issuing procedures for Moldovan citizens.
+The Agreement establishes, on the basis of reciprocity, legally binding rights and obligations for the purpose of simplifying the visa issuing procedures for Ukrainian citizens.

-These Guidelines, adopted by the Joint Committee established by the Agreement, aim at ensuring a correct and harmonised implementation of the provisions of the Agreement by the diplomatic missions and consular posts of the Member States.
-They are not part of the Agreement and therefore they are not legally binding.
+These Guidelines, which will be adopted by the Joint Committee established by the Agreement, aim at ensuring a correct and harmonised implementation of the provisions of the Agreement by the diplomatic missions and consular posts of the Member States.
+These Guidelines are not part of the Agreement and therefore they are not legally binding.
 However, it is highly recommended that diplomatic and consular staff consistently follow them when implementing the provisions of the Agreement.